Loop 9 - Segment A: US 67 to IH 35E - Dallas/Ellis Counties

 The project is needed to address transportation demand resulting from population and economic growth in the region, system linkages, and connectivity among the existing roadways.
 It would provide a direct link from US 67 to IH 35E, serving residents and businesses in the area.
 The purpose of the proposed project is to develop a facility that would help address the regional growth, transportation demand and system linkage within the study area by increasing capacity, mobility and accessibility; efficiently linking suburban communities and major roadways; and accommodating population growth.

 Effective public involvement provides opportunities for the public to provide input into TxDOT’s decision-making processes.
-Initially, public scoping meetings will be held in July 2019 to provide the public with preliminary information about the project and to ask for feedback, including the identification of environmental constraints and/or issues that need to be addressed during the environmental analysis.
+Initially, public scoping meetings were held in July 2019 to provide the public with preliminary information about the project and to ask for feedback, including the identification of environmental constraints and/or issues that need to be addressed during the environmental analysis.
+In February 2020, a public meeting was held to present an additional alternative (Alternative 4) and provide status of the proposed project.

 For project history, including the Corridor Feasibility Study and prior public involvement, please click here.